The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 4. Get Moving!

 You’ve worked hard to organize your travel and housing arrangements, and now it’s time to move.
-Once you say sayonara to your household items (if they’re being driven away by a moving company or a PODS professional), it’s time to get moving yourself!
+Once you say sayonara to your household items (if they’re being driven away by a moving company or PODS), it’s time to get moving yourself!

 If you’re driving, make sure you have your car packed up with the first night’s box, any items you’d like to keep close at hand, and the moving binder, as well as any other essentials for traveling (a cooler of drinks, snacks, and pet and child items, for example).